 How to Keep Your MacBook Malware Free

-The most common way to distribute malware is by embedding it in a fancy-looking app that projects to be harmless.
-You click that app and Boom.
-Gone!
-You have that sticky malware on your MacBook.
+The most common way to distribute a virus is by embedding it in a fancy-looking app that projects to be harmless.
+You click that app & Boom!
+You have that sticky adware on your MacBook.
 The most important part is to get rid of this app and secure your data, but how?

-It's easy said than done.
-We bring to you some simple guidelines, that once followed will keep your MacBook free from malware.
+Easy said than done.
+We bring you some simple guidelines that will keep your MacBook free from virus.

-The macOS offers built-in features that would ensure that any malicious program or malware would not get access to your personal information.
+The macOS offers built-in features that would ensure that any malicious program or trojan would not get access to your personal information.

 On your MacBook, Go to System Preferences, click Security & Privacy, then click General.